Ye’13 is Subject of Bigger Picture

 Posted on Friday, May 09, 2014

 In writing about Ye, Tulis describes the independent drawing project in which she produced roughly 75 drawings, prints and photographs representing a student's view of Geneva.
-The artwork current is displayed in the atrium of the Melly Academic Center of the Warren Hunting Smith Library.
+The artwork was displayed in the atrium of the Melly Academic Center of the Warren Hunting Smith Library.

 In discussing the project, the article quotes Assistant Professor of Art and Architecture Kirin Makker, "... college is as much about becoming an adult citizen who can navigate the ‘real world' as it is about post-secondary education and professional development.
 What better way to become an engaged member of society than through active participation in an adopted community ..."